wolf606/bios-boot/README.md

 # bios-boot

-The Legacy BIOS bootloader from Mac OS X Tiger 10.4.8.
+The Legacy BIOS bootloader from Mac OS X Tiger 10.4.8: **boot** version 132.
 Might plan on rewriting it so that it compiles on the latest macOS release.

 ## Building